 DESCRIPTION OF DUTIES:

-As part of a multidisciplinary team, the Psychometrician is responsible for designing psychometric analyses of test performances; conducting psychometric analyses related to test construction, validity, reliability, equating, and scoring; preparing technical reports; developing, maintaining, and applying quality control procedures; providing quantitative guidance to professional research staff at CAL; and coordinating external quantitative resources on behalf of the organization.
+Under the Director of Psychometrics and Quantitative Research, the Psychometrician is responsible for designing psychometric analyses of test performances; conducting psychometrics analyses related to test construction, validity, reliability, equating, and scoring; preparing technical reports; developing, maintaining, and applying quality control procedures; providing quantitative guidance to professional research staff at CAL; and coordinating external quantitative resources on behalf of the organization.
+The Psychometrician will also provide quantitative guidance to other researchers at CAL and coordinate external quantitative resources on behalf of the organization.

-- Investigate, evaluate and report on new approaches to conducting psychometric analyses
+- Investigate and evaluate new approaches to conducting psychometric analyses.

-- Support and monitor quality control procedures related to quantitative analyses, from data cleaning to the final report, ensuring the reliability and integrity of results
+- Establish and monitor quality control procedures related to quantitative analyses, from data cleaning to the final report, ensuring the reliability and integrity of results.

 IF INTERESTED, SEND RESUME AND COVER LETTER: